laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 # <b>03.</b> Creating Chirps

-Your application is now ready start development!
+You're now ready to start building your new application!
 Let's allow our users to post short messages called *Chirps*.

 ## Models, migrations, and controllers

-There's a little bit to unpack here so let's break it down:
+To allow users to post Chirps, we will need to create models, migrations, and controllers.
+Let's explore each of these concepts a little deeper:

 * [Models](https://laravel.com/docs/eloquent) provide a powerful and enjoyable interface for you to interact with the tables in your database.
 * [Migrations](https://laravel.com/docs/migrations) allow you to easily create and modify the tables in your database.
 They ensure that the same database structure exists everywhere that your application runs.